 The original basic plan did not provide any overlap in the different housing types.
-The amendment approved will allow some overlap in the housing types which the Planning Board believes will allow for a better integration of ownership interests.
-This integration will require careful site planning to ensure that the relationship between dwellings preserves the privacy and improves the streetscape to promote the best relationships from one dwelling to another and the open space.
+The amendment proposed will allow some overlap in the housing types which staff believes will allow for a better integration of ownership interests.
+This integration will require careful site planning to ensure that the relationship between dwellings preserve the privacy and improves the streetscape to promote the best relationships from one dwelling to another and the open space.
 However, the original Basic Plan SOJ stated that a "basic design criteria" included the "protection of the surrounding property owners by placing the larger lots on the outer boundary line."
-The plan now includes a possible mix that would include attached dwellings along the outer boundary of the site.
+The plan now proposes a possible mix that would include attached dwelling along the outer boundary of the site.
+Staff recommends that this original SOJ continue to be applied at the time of CDP.

 The Zoning Ordinance was amended in 2016 to increase the maximum number of single-family attached residential units from 20 percent to 35 percent of the total residential density within the R-S Zone, for market rate housing.
 This restriction is not applicable to mixed retirement development in the R-S Zone.
-While the density of the mixed-retirement of 224 DUs remains the same, the Planning Board approved an amendment to the mix of dwelling unit type restrictions from the original basic plan approval.
+While the density of the mixed-retirement of 224 DUs remains the same, the applicant is requesting an amendment to the mix of dwelling unit type restrictions from the original basic plan approval.
 The increase in DUs is requested for the market rate dwellings from a density of 1.6-1.7 DU/acre (maximum of 602 DU), to 1.6-2.6 DU/acre (maximum of 915 DU), an increase of 313 DUs or a 51 percent increase in the market rate DUs.
-An overall increase from a maximum of 826 DUs to 1,139 DUs is approved.
+An overall increase from a maximum of 826 DUs to 1,139 DUs is proposed.

-Accommodating the new approval also requires revision to the original basic plan limitations, conditions, and considerations (A-9968) to allow greater flexibility at the time of future reviews.
+Accommodating the new proposal will also require revision to the original basic plan limitations, conditions, and considerations (A-9968) to allow greater flexibility at the time of future reviews.
 The original basic plan (A-9968) was approved simultaneously with the Bowie Master Plan and SMA (CR-11-2006), which contained certain limitations for the Willowbrook development.
 The limitations were specific to the density limitations and percentage limit for the market rate development units.
 The approval included five limitation conditions, 13 conditions of approval and three comprehensive design plan considerations.
-The applicant requested an amendment to Limitation 1 (development data table), Condition 13 (listing of certain public benefit features), and amendments to Consideration 2 (relating to types of recreational facilities) and Consideration 3 (which required a 200-foot buffer).
-The applicant proposed to carry forward the remaining limitations, conditions, and considerations listed in the originally approved Basic Plan (A-9968).
-Additional modifications were requested by the applicant to existing Conditions 3, 5, and 6 and limitation 3at the Planning Board hearing.
-A number of responses to conditions and considerations were provided in the applicant's SOJ dated August 8, 2018, and are addressed for clarification.
+The applicant is requesting an amendment to Limitation 1 (development data table), Condition 13 (listing of certain public benefit features), and amendments to Consideration 2 (relating to types of recreational facilities) and

+Consideration 3 (which required a 200-foot buffer).
+The applicant proposes to carry forward the remaining limitations, conditions, and considerations listed in the originally approved Basic Plan (A-9968).
+However, a number of responses to conditions and considerations were provided in the applicant's SOJ dated August 8, 2018 and will be addressed for clarification.
 The conditions are discussed in the Subsection 8 of this report.

-The amendments were approved by the Planning Board with conditions and additional considerations as discussed in detail below.
+The applicant's requested amendments are recommended for approval, in part, with conditions and additional considerations as discussed in detail below.